Main Office: Campus Center, Student Life Office

 General Military Course: The first- and second-year educational program in Air Force Aerospace Studies consists of a series of one-hour courses designed to give students basic information on the role of the U.S. Air Force in the defense of the free world.
 All required textbooks and uniforms are provided free.
 The General Military Course is open to all students without advance application and does not obligate students to the Air Force in any way.

 Leadership Laboratory: Leadership Laboratory is a cadet-centered activity.
 It is largely cadet planned and directed, in line with the premise that it provides leadership-training experience that will improve a cadet’s ability to perform as an Air Force officer.
-The class length is four hours per week which includes two hours of physical fitness held at MSOE and UWM.
-For students pursuing an Air Force commission
+The class length is four hours per week which includes two hours of physical fitness held at MSOE and various locations, as well as two hours of leadership training at Marquette.

 The freshman and sophomore Leadership Laboratory program introduces Air Force customs and courtesies, drill and ceremonies, wearing the uniform, career opportunities in the Air Force, education and training benefits, and life and work of an Air Force officer.
 Experiences include preparing the cadet for individual, squadron and flight movements in drill and ceremonies and preparation for the field training assignment prior to the junior year.